yvnnhong/cse29pa1/README.md

 ## UTF-8 Analyzer

-You'll also write a program that reads (purportedly) UTF-8 input and prints out some information about it.
+You'll also write a program that reads UTF-8 input and prints out some information about it.

 Here's what a sample run of your program should look like: